freemanjustin/gridgen2roms/README.md

 ```
  conformal modulus = 3.4635
 ```
-At this point the grid locations look like this
+At this point the grid look like this:

 ![1st grid](https://raw.github.com/freemanjustin/gridgen2roms/master/docs/1st_grid.png)